Employer of Record (EOR) in India

 How much does an EOR cost in India?

 The cost of EOR services in India varies depending on factors such as the number of employees, their salary levels, the complexity of services required, and the location within India.
 When choosing an EOR in India, it's important to compare pricing models and consider both the base fees and any potential hidden costs.
-A good EOR like Wisemonk offers transparent, flat-rate pricing while maintaining a high level of quality and strict compliance standards.
+At Wisemonk, we pride ourselves on offering transparent, flat-rate pricing while maintaining a high level of quality and strict compliance standards.

 Which is the best employer of record service in India?